clover-eric/anx-calibre-manager/README.md

 ### Running with Docker

-1.  **Create a data directory:**
+1.  **Create directories for persistent data:**
-    This directory will store the application's database, configuration, and WebDAV files.
+    You need separate directories for configuration/database and for WebDAV data.

     ```bash
+    mkdir -p /path/to/your/config
-    mkdir -p /path/to/your/appdata
+    mkdir -p /path/to/your/webdav
     ```

 2.  **Run the Docker container:**